-- Obtain information on the historic location, distribution, size, and species of trees within the historical inundation zone of Project reservoirs: - Use Light Detection and Ranging (LiDAR) imagery, aerial photogrammetry, and/or supplemental total station surveys to develop a map (GIS layer) showing the location and distribution of tree stumps within the inundation zones. - Obtain information on the size class and species of stumps within inundation zones. - Establish transects within the inundation zones of Project reservoirs, from the base (waterline) to the top of the historical inundation zone. - Collect the following data for each stump within 5 meters on either side of the transect line: - GPS coordinates - Photograph of stump - Diameter of stump at ground level - Species identification - > Obtain cross-sections of tree stumps (maximum of five per transect, focused on stumps with highest structural integrity).
+- Obtain information on the historic location, distribution, size, and species of trees within the historical inundation zone of Project reservoirs: - Use Light Detection and Ranging (LiDAR) imagery to develop a map (GIS layer) showing the location and distribution of tree stumps within the inundation zones. - Obtain information on the size class and species of stumps within inundation zones. - Establish transects within the inundation zones of Project reservoirs, from the base (waterline) to the top of the historical inundation zone. - Collect the following data for each stump within 5 meters on either side of the transect line: - GPS coordinates - Photograph of stump - Diameter of stump at ground level - Species composition - > Obtain cross-sections of tree stumps (maximum of five per transect, focused on stumps with highest structural integrity) and compare to tree cores of representative living trees (at least one core for each species that comprise the tree assemblage in the vicinity of the reservoir, selecting the oldest possible trees).
+Note: This is dependent on Forest Service authorization to obtain cores from live trees within the Wilderness Area.

-- > Obtain tree cores of representative living trees (at least one core for each species that comprise the tree assemblage in the vicinity of the reservoir, selecting the oldest possible trees).
-Note: This is dependent on Forest Service authorization to obtain cores from live trees within the Wilderness Area. - > Provide the cross-sections and live tree cores to a qualified dendrochronologist for comparison and determination of species. - Develop a map (GIS layer) of the location of stumps within the inundation zones, and a table summarizing the number and size of stumps. - Compare the tree stump cross-sections to the live tree cores and develop a table of the species composition along the transects. - Obtain information on current plant species composition, distribution, and abundance within the inundation zones of Project reservoirs: - Review LiDAR imagery, aerial photogrammetry, and/or supplemental total station data to identify areas within the historic inundation zone that currently support plant communities. - Establish transects in areas within the plant communities. - o To the degree possible, studies at Waugh Lake and Gem Lake will incorporate transects previously established by SCE as part of riparian vegetation studies (Psomas 2017). - Transects will begin at the current waterline and extend to the top of the historical inundation zone. - Both ends of the transect will be temporarily marked (e.g., with rebar stakes), recorded with a GPS unit with sub-meter accuracy, and photo-documented. - 5 x 5-meter sampling plots will be collected along transect.
+- Develop a map (GIS layer) of the location of stumps within the inundation zones, and a table summarizing the number and size of stumps. - Compare the tree stump cross-sections to the live tree cores and develop a table of the species composition along the transects. - Obtain information on current plant species composition, distribution, and abundance within the inundation zones of Project reservoirs: - Review LiDAR imagery to identify areas within the historic inundation zone that currently support plant communities. - Establish transects in areas within the plant communities. - To the degree possible, studies at Waugh Lake and Gem Lake will incorporate transects previously established by SCE as part of riparian vegetation studies (Psomas 2017). - Transects will begin at the current waterline and extend to the top of the historical inundation zone. - Both ends of the transect will be temporarily marked (e.g., with rebar stakes), recorded with a GPS unit with sub-meter accuracy, and photo-documented. - 5 x 5-meter sampling plots will be collected along transect.
 The number and location of plots will vary depending on the length of the transect.
-The following data will be collected within each sampling plot: - GPS coordinates (center point of plot) - Photograph of plot - List of all plant species/estimated number of individuals or cover, depending on species

-- Percent cover within each sampling plot for graminoids, herbaceous, shrubs, and trees - Live tree and shrub species, dbh (for trees), or number of stems and approximate height (for shrubs) - Develop a map (GIS layer) showing the location of transects and sampling plots, and lists/tables documenting plant species composition, distribution, and abundance.
+The following data will be collected within each sampling plot: - GPS coordinates (center point of plot) - Photograph of plot - List of all plant species/estimated number of individuals of each species - Percent cover within each sampling plot for graminoids, shrubs, and trees - Live tree and shrub species, dbh (for trees), or number of stems and approximate height (for shrubs) - Develop a map (GIS layer) showing the location of transects and sampling plots, and lists/tables documenting plant species composition, distribution, and abundance.